-Authorisation of a TEN is subject to certain limits.
-The premises user is permitted:
+Authorisation of a TEN is subject to certain limits:

-499 people per event at any one time.
-The maximum number of people who may attend a temporary event at any one time is 499, but please note that this includes people working at the event (bar staff, performers, stewards etc) as well as any audience or customers;
+- the maximum number of people attending at any one time is 499, but please note that this includes people working at the event (bar staff, performers, stewards etc) as well as any audience or customers;

 Exceeding the above permitted limits makes the premises user liable for prosecution.

 Processing and timescales